 Add everything to the blender and blend!
 Enjoy!

-Fit Body Smoothie 2: Chia Raspberry ‘Cream’ Smoothie
+Fit Body Smoothie 2: Chia Raspberry ‘Dream’ Smoothie

 How this smoothie helps you: Raspberries are one of nature’s powerhouse inflammatory foods that contain some interesting phytonutrients that can increase the metabolism in our fat cells.

 Chia seeds are a super absorbent seed that contains healthy omega 3 and 6 fatty acids and will help you feel full longer.

 The best time to have honey in your smoothie is right after a workout out, as your body is depleted and will use the sugar for energy, rather than storing it.